Strong and weak convergence rates for slow-fast system driven by multiplicative L\'{e}vy noises: Introduction

 they constructed nonlocal Poisson equations to show that the optimal strong convergence order of $X^{\varepsilon}_{t}$ is $1-\frac{1}{\alpha}$, and the weak convergence order is $1$.

-It is crucial to note that all aforementioned references, as well as existing studies on multiscale system driven by $\alpha$-stable process, exclusively consider models without jump coefficients.
-This property significantly facilitates the derivation of invariant measures for the frozen equation and ensures the strong convergence rate on ergodicity and regularity estimates.
+It is crucial to note that all aforementioned references, as well as other existing studies on multiscale systems driven by $\alpha$-stable processes, exclusively consider models without jump coefficients, since the additive Lévy noises and dissipative drift can simplify the derivation of exponential ergodicity and regularity estimates for the frozen equation.

-The studies on $\al$-stable processes with jumping coefficients or frifts have smoe important references to consult. \cite{JW2} demostrated exponential contractivity with respect to $L^p$-Wasserstein distance of sde driven by $\al$-stable process with drift by coupling methiod, and \cite{BSWX, LW,DW,MBM} considered the nonlocal operator with jump coefficient and variable orders, under uniform elliptic condition and continuity conditions they estibalished H\"{o}lder regularity in the same way. \cite{VK} investigated asymptotic expansions for finite-dimensional symmetric stable distributions, by which they derived the existence of continuous transition probability densities of stable-like jump-diffusions whose spherical measure was dependent of the process, especially the gradient estimates of probability densities, and constructed local multiplicative asymptotics, global two-sided estimates for these densities, we mention that the differentiability of densities rely on differentiability of drift and variable-dependent spherical measure.
-Notably, the existence of transition density still holds even if some smooth conditions are relaxed in \cite{ANK}, while gradient estimates not.
-Then \cite{BF} applied the global two-sided estimates and gradient estimates to spatial periodic stable process, with the celebrated results of invariant measure from Doeblin, they derived exponential ergodicity.
+There are extensive references concerning the ergodicity of $\al$-stable processes. \cite{JW2} demonstrated exponential contractivity with respect to $L^p$-Wasserstein distance of SDE driven by $\al$-stable process with partially dissipative drift via coupling method. \cite{DW} considered nonlocal operators with jump coefficients and variable orders, under uniform elliptic condition and continuity conditions, they established Hölder regularity by similar methods.
+More ergodicity and regularity results can be found in \cite{BSWX, LW, MBM}. \cite{VK} investigated asymptotic expansions for finite-dimensional symmetric stable distributions, they obtained gradient estimates of probability densities, and global two-sided estimates for these densities.
+Notably, the existence of transition density still holds even if some smoothness conditions are relaxed in \cite{ANK}, while gradient estimates do not.
+By applying the global two-sided estimates and gradient estimates to spatially periodic stable processes, and using Doeblin's celebrated result on invariant measures, \cite{BF} derived exponential ergodicity.